2015–16 Oregon Ducks men's basketball team

 The 2015–16 Oregon Ducks men's basketball team represented the University of Oregon during the 2015–16 NCAA Division I men's basketball season.
-The Ducks were led by sixth year head coach Dana Altman.
+The Ducks were led by sixth-year head coach Dana Altman.
 They played their home games at Matthew Knight Arena and were members of the Pac–12 Conference.
 They finished the season 31–7, 14–4 in Pac-12 play to win the Pac-12 regular season championship.
 They defeated Washington, Arizona and Utah to be champions of the Pac-12 tournament.
-They received the conference's automatic bid to the NCAA tournament where they defeated Holy Cross, Saint Joseph's, and Duke to advance to the Elite Eight where they lost to Oklahoma.
+They received the conference's automatic bid to the NCAA tournament, where they defeated Holy Cross, Saint Joseph's, and Duke to advance to the Elite Eight, where they lost to Oklahoma.

 Previous season

 The 2014–15 Oregon Ducks finished the season with an overall record of 26–10, and 13–5 in the Pac-12.
-In the Pac–12 Tournament, the Ducks made it to the Championship game where they lost to Arizona, 80–52.
-They received an at-large bid in the NCAA tournament as an 8-seed in the West Region.
+In the Pac–12 Tournament, the Ducks made it to the championship game, where they lost to Arizona, 80–52.
+They received an at-large bid to the NCAA tournament as an 8-seed in the West Region.
 They defeated Oklahoma State in the second round before losing to Wisconsin in the round of 32.